leonidpodriz/create-react-components/README.md

         - Button
         - Logo
     ```
-4. Run `cr-components create-all` to parse and create components from a config.
+3. Run `npx cr-components create-all` to parse and create components from a config.

 Every component`s folder will be created with next files: _Component.jsx_, _Component.css_, _index.js_.